 Below is a summary of projects I have worked on.
-In addition, my work has been published in magazines such as Love Patchwork and Quilting and The Quilter, I teach regular workshops and visit quilt groups to give talks.
-I have also worked as technical editor for a book and have a regular role supporting a sewing shop writing press releases, blog content and newsletters.
+In addition, my work has been published in magazines such as Love Patchwork and Quilting and The Quilter.

 Fancy chatting about work?
 You can get in touch with me here.

 March 2017 to March 2018.
-Quilt designer and facilitator at Jane Austen's House Museum working on a Heritage Lottery funded community quilt project.
+Quilt designer and facilitator at Jane Austen's House Museum working on a Heritage Lottery Fund community quilt project.

 2017.
-Designer of two magazine covermounts and three magazine projects.
+Designer of magazine cover mount gifts and projects.

 July 2015 to February 2017.
 Freelance Editor of Popular Patchwork magazine.